 FID by Google Search Console:

-You get these details under Core Web Vitals Section, And there could be two segments of FID errors,
+You get these details under Core Web Vitals section, and there are two segments of FID errors.

-- Need Improvement – Graph in Yellow Color (FID between 100 to 300 ms)
+- Need Improvement – yellow color graph (FID between 100 and 300 ms)

-- Poor – Graph red Color (FID more than 300 ms)
+- Poor – red color graph (FID more than 300 ms)